andrew-busbee/registry-radar/README.md

 3. **Open your browser:**
 Go to `http://localhost:3001` and you'll see the Registry Radar interface.

 That's it!
-Registry Radar is now running and ready to monitor your containers.
+Registry Radar is now running and ready to monitor images for you!

 ### Option 2: Using Docker CLI